fluent/fluent-plugin-s3/README.md

 **aws_key_id**

 AWS access key id.
 This parameter is required when your agent is not running on EC2 instance with an IAM Role.
+When using an IAM role, make sure to configure `instance_profile_credentials`.
+Usage can be found below.

 **aws_sec_key**